Argumentation-LLC/howto/DownloadingWithGoodReason.md

 ---
 # Download *With Good Reason*

-You can download *With Good Reason: An Introduction to Critical Thinking and Argument Mapping* with a subscription or redemption code.
+You can download *With Good Reason: An Introduction to Critical Thinking and Argument Mapping* with an [argumentation.io](jttps://argumentation.io) redemption code or subscription.
 [Here are instructions](https://argumentation-llc.github.io/howto/Subscribing.html) on redeeming codes and subscribing.

 Once you've redeemed your code or subscribed, download *With Good Reason* as a PDF by following these steps: